-The result is expressed in tons of CO2 equivalent, a measure that in terms of CO2 shows the greenhouse effect potential of the other gases and therefore the global warming it can induce.
+The result is expressed in tons* of CO2 equivalent, a measure used to compare the global warming potential of the other greenhouse gases with carbon dioxide.

 We have just mentioned that the carbon footprint is the result of the set of greenhouse gases that are released with a certain action.

 GHGs are naturally present in the atmosphere, although the increase in their presence in recent decades is due to human activity.
-Releasing them in large quantities into the atmosphere intensifies the greenhouse effect, allowing less heat to escape and producing what we know as global warming, which is causing climate change.
+Releasing them in large quantities into the atmosphere intensifies the greenhouse effect, allowing less heat to escape and producing what we know as global warming, one of the causes of climate change.

 As it is related to our lifestyle and consumption habits, knowing our carbon footprint is really important.
-Acknowledging this data will make us understand those aspects that we can improve in order to reduce our environmental impact.
+Discovering this data will make us understand those aspects that we can improve to reduce our environmental impact.